Essay · May 2, 2026

 SkDD is the right choice when:

-- The process doesn’t require business definition — no stakeholder needs to decide what should happen before the agent starts
+• The process does not require business definition — no stakeholder must decide what should happen (only inputs and constraints are known) before the agent starts

-- The skill is autonomous — it doesn’t depend on external contracts or cross-team agreements
+• The skill is autonomous — it does not depend on external contracts or cross-team agreements

 Documentation generation.
 Test scaffolding.
 Vulnerability scanning.
 API boilerplate creation.
 Code migration pipelines.
 These are SkDD territory.